franroad/api/DOCUMENTATION.md

  - ``Pytest`` will look for the tests in the directories (auto-discovery) but the name should be  test_*.py or *_test.py, Thisd also applies to the **test_function** name.
  - Command ``pytest -v -s``

+## 18 Testing with TestClient
+TestClient is FastApi utility that allows us to perform HTTP request to test our FastApi, API  functions.